flavio1110/flavio1110.github.io/_posts/2023-03-30-embracing-my-lazyness-with-a-custom-git-cli.md

 Anyways, I created it to attend to my laziness, but if `got` looks interesting to you, feel free to use, fork, and contribute. 💪

-I hope this post can help you to see how easy is to write a CLI using Go, and maybe can inspire you to identify things that you do on a daily basis and can be somehow optimized.
+I hope this post can help you to see how easy is to write a CLI using Go, and maybe can inspire you to identify things that you do daily and can be somehow optimized.

 ---